mrkwapo/MPERN-MS/README.md

 # Stock Pal
 ![Stock Pal Architecture](https://github.com/mrkwapo/StockPal-MS/blob/master/Stock%20Pal%20architecture%20.jpg?raw=true "Stock Pal Architecture")
 ## Synopsis
 Stock Pal is a Microservices Architecture design concept.
-This application provides regular users with stock current and historic stock data.
+This application provides regular users with historic, current and predicted stock data.

 ## Design Architecture Concept
 Aggregator design pattern.
 Users make a get request to the search aggregator microservice that will fetch both current and historic data for the user.
-Only admins have the ability to persist data from a csv file.
+Machine Learning is used to make predications of future stock prices.
+Only admins have the ability to persist historic data from a csv file to the database.

 ## Construction
 The architecture has multiple servers and seperate databases.
-All users including admin are authenticated and authorized through the gateway in conjunction with the auth microservice.
-Regular users can only search for current and historic stock records in which requests are sent through the Gateway API.
+Registered users, including admin, are authenticated and authorized through the gateway in conjunction with the auth microservice.
+Guest users can only search for current and historic stock records in which requests are also sent through the API Gateway.

 ## Architecture Technology and Languages used
 * Zuul (API Gateway)
 * Eureka (Discovery Server)
 * Postgresql (Databases used)
-* Spring Batch (Dependency used for optimizing data persistence)
+* Spring Batch & TaskExecutor (Dependencies used for optimizing Big Data persistence)
 * Spring Boot (Framework)
 * Spring Security (Authorization and Authentication)
 * JDBC (Database Driver)
-* BCrypt (Password Encoder)
 * Java (Primary Language)
-* Python (for Data Preprocessing and API Consumption)
+* Python (used for Data Preprocessing, API Consumption and Machine Learning Model)
 * Flask (for Python API Development)

 ## Links to each Microservice: